Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 Next Larger Context = always design a thing by considering it in its next larger context — a chair in a room, a room in a house, a house in a city... https://skamille.medium.com/the-next-larger-context-3970afaa8fb2 (see also shearing layers) no one was ever fired for using... path to commercial viability = Ex.
-X moonshots "proved much longer and riskier than hoped" pricing pricing strategy principle -- end-to-end principle = fundamental principle of the Internet in which the role of a network is to reliably deliver data from willing senders to willing receivers
+X moonshots "proved much longer and riskier than hoped" pitch -- 01 Why the world needs this now pitch -- 02 Our approach, team, and why we win pitch -- 03 How big this could get.
+Napkin math pitch -- 04 Demo of app.
+Review beta feedback and metrics pitch -- 05 How will we monetize pitch -- 06 What do we need money for now pitch -- extra -- How much money do you want?
+How will you spend it in the coming year? pitch -- extra -- references pitch -- extra -- YC application https://docs.google.com/document/d/1lkRIGrssL5W3DbrFTE-PoY8KctN1dtCBWg_Yuoq8RT4/edit#heading=h.b76a5v3s4kuy pitch -- extra -- “what we don’t know” or “what assumptions we’ve made that need to be true” (to make it more rounded and less pitchy.
+Maybe that’s why I’ve never got an investor!
+Ha) pitch -- Q -- If you get no investments what alternatives do you have in mind pricing pricing strategy principle -- end-to-end principle = fundamental principle of the Internet in which the role of a network is to reliably deliver data from willing senders to willing receivers